puppup420247-org/EdgeEnterprise/edgeenterprise/configure-edge-with-mdm.md

    - **Name**: Enter a descriptive name.
 We suggest using the policy name you want to configure.
 For this example, use "ShowHomeButton".
    - **Description** (Optional): Enter a description for the setting.
    - **OMA-URI**: Enter the OMA-URI for the policy.
-For example, using the for "ShowHomeButton" policy, use this string: "*./Device/Vendor/MSFT/Policy/Config/Edge~Policy~microsoft_edge~Startup/ShowHomeButton*"
+Using the for "ShowHomeButton" policy as an example, use this string: "*./Device/Vendor/MSFT/Policy/Config/Edge~Policy~microsoft_edge~Startup/ShowHomeButton*"
    - **Data type**: Select the policy settings data type.
 For the "ShowHomeButton" policy, use "String"
    - **Value**: Enter the setting that you want to configure for the policy.
-For the "ShowHomeButton" example, enter "\<enabled/>".
+For "ShowHomeButton" example, enter "\<enabled/>".
 The following screenshot shows the settings for configuring a policy.

         ![Add Row, OMA-URI Settings](./media/edge-cfg-with-mdm/configure-edge-mdm-custom-omauri-setting.png)